Intransitive (idiomatic)

 "confess, Q whether prove, Q, whether

-Q whether question (sby) Q only
+confirm that, Q whether question (sby) Q only

 consider, Q realize Q